 Bradbury Art Museum, formerly known as Bradbury Gallery, is a contemporary art facility on the campus of Arkansas State University.
 It was established in January of 2001 by Curt Bradbury who provided an endowment in honor of his wife, Charlotte, an alumna of A-State and a former member of the university's Board of Trustees.
-In 2015 the gallery was reestablished as an art museum to better reflect the scope and purpose of the facility.
+In August of 2015 the gallery was reestablished as a museum to better reflect its scope and purpose of teaching, presenting and collecting.

 Bradbury Art Museum features changing exhibitions of contemporary art in all media with programming that promotes the understanding of art and its significance to society.
 Prominent regional, national and international artists are presented to inform viewers of cultural developments in our community, across the country and around the world.
 Through these endeavors we invite museum visitors and program participants to meaningfully engage in artistic experiences that are enlightening and educational.